 Wallis Annenberg High School began the 2020-21 school year, 100% with Distance Learning due to implications from Covid 19.
 It is important to note that the English Learner Master Plan was written to reflect practices that will be in place throughout the school year, despite whether instruction remains fully virtual through Distance Learning, a Hybrid model, or resumes back to in person learning full time.
 A revised daily instructional bell schedule was designed to address and support the academic needs of our students during Distance Learning.
 Our unique Instructional Model as well as the Distance Learning Schedule during the Covid-19 School closure is centered around three components: 1) Project Based Learning, Mentorship, and Self Direction.
+During the 2021-2022 school year, instruction will reflect the current CDC and LACOE guidelines and WAHS will resume in person learning full time.
+As was initiated in 2020-2021 we will continue to implement our unique instructional model.
 We are confident that by incorporating these three components into our daily practice at WAHS, our students will be well equipped with the 21st century skills needed to navigate their current and future endeavors.